dmerejkowsky/blog/content/post/2017-03-25-cmake-visual-studio-and-the-command-line.md

 [^2]: David, if you read this, thank you _so_ much!
 [^3]: Sorry, Microsoft fans who are ready this.
 I was a bit stupid back then.
 [^4]: More info in the [cmake documentation](https://cmake.org/cmake/help/latest/command/project.html)
+[^5]: It's just one line of output that disappears quiclky after the build is done, do you get it?